Tuee22/effectful/documents/README.md

 All development happens inside Docker containers.
 See [Docker Workflow](engineering/docker_workflow.md).

+**Multiple stacks**: The base library runs in the `effectful` service defined in `docker/docker-compose.yml`.
+Demo apps (e.g., HealthHub) ship their own compose files and service names under `demo/**/docker/`; use the correct compose file and service when running Poetry commands.

 **CRITICAL**: Poetry is configured to NOT create virtual environments (`poetry.toml`).
 Do NOT run `poetry install` locally.

 ```bash